Prescription Drug Coverage

 So, what do prescription drug plans cover?
 Medicare Part D plans, by law, must cover commonly prescribed drugs.
 Both PDP and MA-PD plans are offered through private insurance companies that are approved by Medicare.
 These private companies are able to decide, for each plan, which drugs will be covered.

 Each plan has a formulary, or list of prescription drugs that the plan covers.
 The prescription drugs on each plan’s formulary may change monthly, and plans supply notices to individuals about any changes if it affects a drug they take.
-If the U.S. Food and Drug Administration (FDA) deems a specific drug to be unsafe, the plan will immediately remove the drug from the formulary and notify all members affected by the change.
+If the U.S. Food and Drug Administration (FDA) deems a specific drug to be unsafe, the plan may immediately remove the drug from the formulary and notify all members affected by the change.
 Plans are not required to send notices to members who are not affected by the formulary change, although plans do need to update their formularies on their website monthly.

 What Drug Plans Do Cover

 Commonly prescribed brand name and generic drugs are covered by prescription drug plans.
 However, not all plans cover all brand name or generic prescription drugs.
 For example, one plan might cover certain Type 2 diabetes prescription drugs, but it doesn’t necessarily cover all brand name and generic Type 2 diabetes prescription drugs.

 Part D plans must also cover all commercially available vaccines and vaccine administration costs associated with Part D vaccines (which exclude vaccines covered under Part B).
 This includes any vaccine medically necessary to prevent illness, such as the shingles vaccine.

 Formularies are set up in tiers.
 A drug in a lower tier will generally cost you less in out-of-pocket expenses than a drug in a higher tier.
 Referring to a plan’s formulary can give you a more specific idea of which prescription drugs are covered, and which tier they are in, for the plans you are considering.